CommandPost/FCPCafe/docs/update-guide.md

 For most users, on modern Apple Silicon Mac's **Final Cut Pro 10.8.1** is rock solid.

-**Final Cut Pro 11.0.0** is brand new - but from early reports, aside from some weirdness with Magnetic Mask and collaboration - everything else seems fairly solid.
+**Final Cut Pro 11.0.0** is brand new - but from early reports, aside from some weirdness with Magnetic Mask, Custom Overlays and collaboration - everything else seems fairly solid.
+See below for more information.

 **Final Cut Pro 10.8** is very similar to Final Cut Pro 10.7.1, so if you're still on 10.7.1 on a major project, there's no rush to update.